wangsongc/batch-update-repo/README.md

 # batch-update-repo
-Batch update source code of the specified tag to the personal repo.
+Batch update source code to the personal repo.

 ## Inputs